russss/python-emv/README.md

 [![Build Status](https://travis-ci.org/russss/python-emv.svg?branch=master)](https://travis-ci.org/russss/python-emv)

-A Pythonic implementation of the EMV smartcard protocol, which is used worldwide for chip-and-PIN paayments.
+A Pythonic implementation of the EMV smartcard protocol, which is used worldwide for chip-and-PIN payments.
 This is intended to be readable, tested, and heavily cross-referenced with the appropriate sections of the [EMV Specification](http://www.emvco.com/specifications.aspx).